-1.3.2 A change to the interim reliability reserves is proposed to address uncertainty about reliability in the short-term
+1.3.2 The interim reliability reserves rule recommendation addresses uncertainty about reliability in the short-term

-A change to the interim reliability reserves rule is proposed to ensure AEMO can procure adequate volumes of emergency reserves to protect against load shedding, should a reliability gap occur in the interim period, prior to the longer-term resource adequacy reforms being implemented.
-It seeks to enable AEMO to enter into multi-year contracts of interim relation reserves in the later years of the rule, enabling any contracts to extend beyond the expiry of the rule.
-The proposed rule change does not remove the checks and balances that minimise the risk of over procurement.
-Nor does the rule
+The change to the interim reliability reserves rule will ensure AEMO can procure adequate volumes of emergency reserves to protect against load shedding, should a reliability gap occur in the interim period, prior to the longer-term resource adequacy reforms being implemented.
+It will enable AEMO to enter into multi-year contracts of interim reliability reserves in the later years of the rule, enabling any contracts to extend beyond the expiry of the rule.
+The interim reliability standard will remain as the trigger for all years in a contract that is entered into before the expiry of the interim reliability

-&lt;sup>4 National Electricity Amendment (Interim reliability measure) Rule 2020.
+&lt;sup>5 National Electricity Amendment (Interim reliability measure) Rule 2020.

-&lt;sup>5 National Electricity Rule (NER) clause 11.128.4.
+&lt;sup>6 National Electricity Rule (NER) clause 11.128.4.

-&lt;sup>6 NER clause 11.128.12(c).
+&lt;sup>7 NER clause 11.128.12(c).